Modern Slavery

 Lending policy

-In relation to the properties we lend on, every property has a valuation (whether physical or digital), which ensures the property is suitable security.
-Houses of multiple occupancy must be appropriately licensed.
-Specific lending conditions may also be put in place.
-This might include, for example, conditions being imposed on improvements where needed.
+Every property we lend on has a valuation (whether physical or digital), which ensures the property is suitable security.
+Specific lending conditions may also be put in place where appropriate.
+This include, for example, requiring appropriate licensing for houses of multiple occupancy, or imposing conditions on property improvements where needed.
 Where we become aware of modern slavery or human trafficking violations relating to a property which we have lent on or are intending to lend on, we will take appropriate action and support the authorities in any investigation.

 Outsourcing and Supplier policy